Gunman shouting anti-Trump slogans arrested at Miami resort

 The gunman, identified as Jonathan Oddi, 42, of Doral, was shouting anti-Trump remarks during the incident, Perez said.
 He said he did not know specifically what Oddi had said.

-Police shot Oddi multiple times in the legs and took him into custody, and he was in hospital in stable condition.
+Police shot Oddi in the legs and took him into custody, and he was in hospital in stable condition.

-On social media pages that appeared to be created by Oddi, he described himself as the owner of a gemstone company and a real estate investor, and mentions being a volunteer Santa Claus at a Miami hospital in 2013.
+Social media pages that appeared to be created by Oddi said that he owned a gemstone company, was a real estate investor and had been a volunteer Santa Claus at a Miami hospital in 2013.

+Guests at the golf resort said they were awakened by the sound of gunshots and emergency vehicles.
+They were not apprised of any details of the incident by the hotel and only learned of it through news reports, they said.

+“We’re staying near the lobby and my husband said he thought he heard shots,” said Ana Marta Fernandez, 49, who was visiting from Uruguay.

 A Doral police officer suffered a broken arm that was not related to gunfire.
 Police have not said what kind of weapon the suspect had.

-Authorities are trying to find out how Oddi gained entry to the 800-acre (323-hectare) Doral golf club in the early morning hours.
+Authorities are trying to find out how Oddi gained entry to the 800-acre (323-hectare) Doral golf club.

-Perez said police had sealed off Oddi’s home and were waiting for a warrant to search it.

 Trump National Doral Golf Club is home to four championship golf courses.
 Trump bought the property for $150 million in 2012.